OCHA-DAP/hdx-python-country/doc/main.md

 Mapping administration level one names from a source to a given base set is also handled including phonetic fuzzy name matching.

-It also provides currency conversion to and from USD from local currency.
+It also provides conversion from amounts in local currency to USD and vice-versa.

 This library is part of the [Humanitarian Data Exchange](https://data.humdata.org/) (HDX) project.
 If you have humanitarian related data, please upload your datasets to